buzzqw/TUS/OBSS/markdown-separati/en/31-adventure-hazards.md

 If the check to disable or disarm the trap fails and you get a Critical Failure, the trap triggers.

-Usually, the trap description is clear enough to allow the Narrator to judge whether a character' \*\*s actions succeed in detecting or disabling the trap.
+Usually, the trap description is clear enough to allow the Game Master to judge whether a character' \*\*s actions succeed in detecting or disabling the trap.

 Use common sense and base on the trap description to determine what happens.
 No trap design can anticipate every possible action that characters might attempt.

-The Narrator should allow a character to discover a trap without having to make skill checks if their actions or description of what they do clearly reveal the presence of the trap.
+The Game Master should allow a character to discover a trap without having to make skill checks if their actions or description of what they do clearly reveal the presence of the trap.

 Disabling traps can be a bit more complicated.
 Take, for example, a chest protected by a trap.
 If the chest is opened without pulling the two side handles, an internal mechanism fires a volley of poisoned needles at whoever is in front.